con-fide/TVDprivacy/readme.md

 #Total variation distance privacy

 ------
 Total Variation Distance privacy (TVD privacy) as the maximum difference between the output distributions of two neighboring datasets.
-This project provides measures of differential privacy and total variation distance privacy under specific privacy goals.
-This project also provides the code for the total variable distance privacy metric DP-SGD algorithm.
+This project provides measures of differential privacy and total variation distance privacy under specific privacy indicators.

+compute_dp_sgd_privacy.py can use to compute the total variation distance privacy for DP-SGD algorithm.

+.m files
 This project provides matlab code to execute in version 2015b.